caelum/gnarus-exercise/README.md

 ====

 - the SOLUTION member should be renamed to something more meaningful (response)
-- generated template should add gnarus_exercise version to gemfile
+- generated template should add gnarus_activity version to gemfile
 - update method UPDATE from exercise to be safe
-- rename to gnarus-exercise
 - we are using the index file to show an attempt, nasty. a GET to a better named method
 - automatic reload from ActivityProcessor
 - includes a javascript with a *gnarus* object and, if a attemptForm function not